kazimuth/tendon/transgress-api/README.md

 # transgress-api

-Simple datastructures describing a rust program's interface: types, function signatures, consts, etc. All names and types are resolved.
+Simple datastructures describing a rust program's interface: types, function signatures, consts, etc.

 Produced and consumed by other `transgress` crates.